What Should Feature Distillation Transfer in LLMs? A Task-Tangent Geometry View: Experiments

-\textbf{On IMDB.} The teacher models are fine-tuned on the IMDB dataset for $3$ epochs with a batch size of $8$ and an Adam optimizer with a learning rate equal to $5e-5$.
+\textbf{On IMDB.} For the IMDB, we use two distinct teacher–student model pairs.
+In the first setting, we use BERT-base-uncased (110M parameters) \citep{devlin2019bert}, fine-tuned on IMDB, as the teacher and TinyBERT-General-4L-312D (14M parameters) \citep{jiao-etal-2020-tinybert} as the student.
+In the second setting, GPT2-medium (345M parameters) \citep{openai2023gpt}, fine-tuned on IMDB, serves as the teacher, with GPT2-base (124M parameters) \citep{openai2023gpt} as the student.
+The test classification accuracy is reported as the evaluation metric.
+The teacher models are fine-tuned on the IMDB dataset for $3$ epochs with a batch size of $8$ and an Adam optimizer with a learning rate equal to $5e-5$.
 During the distillation process, the student models are trained for $3$ epochs, the batch size is set to $8$, the optimizer is set to Adam with a learning rate of $5e-5$.
 Each experiment is repeated for 3 times and the average and the standard deviations are reported.
 The weight of each KD stand-alone loss and the weight of the hard loss are fixed to 0.5 \citep{sanh2019distilbert,jiao-etal-2020-tinybert}, for instance, for Flex-KD, we have $\alpha = 0.5$, $\beta = 0$, and $\lambda = 0.5$.